k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 #### Factor

 The factor refers to score multiplication, applied only when comparing columns defined by non-GUID data types.
 By default, the factor is set to 0.85 as it aims to reduce the score of potential matches between non-GUID columns.

+## Reference by LLM

+The **Reference by LLM** plugin uses an LLM to identify foreign key relationships between pairs of datasets and create corresponding *refersTo* relations in the Catalog schema.
+Unlike name- or data-comparison plugins, this plugin reasons semantically: it sends each dataset pair's field names, data types, and sample values to the LLM and asks whether a parent-child relationship exists.
+This makes it effective in cases where field names are not self-explanatory and no physical foreign key constraints are defined in the source.

+For every unique pair of datasets in the schema, the plugin builds a prompt containing both datasets' field names, source data types, and up to `sampleSize` actual data values per field, and submits it to the LLM for analysis.
+The plugin processes each unique dataset pair exactly once (i.e., datasets *A–B* and *B–A* are treated as the same pair).
+If the LLM identifies a relationship, it returns which dataset is the parent and which is the child, along with the specific fields that form the logical foreign key.

+The relation is created with a score of **0.9**.

+Note that this plugin is inactive by default and must be activated via the Discovery Pipeline if needed.

+#### Sample Size

+The `sampleSize` parameter defines the number of data sample values sent to the LLM per field.

+By default, it is set to 10.
+Set to 0 to send no sample data.

+#### LLM Interface

+The `llmInterface` parameter is optional.
+It allows overriding the project's default LLM interface to be used by the plugin.
+This parameter should include the interface name.

+- If the `llmInterface` parameter is not set in the plugin definition, the plugin searches for an LLM AI interface tagged as 'discovery'.
+If none of the LLM AI interfaces are tagged as 'discovery', it will use an interface tagged as 'default'.

+Note that the plugin performs an LLM call for every unique dataset pair, so the number of calls grows quadratically with the number of datasets.
+For schemas with many datasets, consider the cost and latency implications, and use the `sampleSize` parameter to control prompt size.

 ## Trim Extra Relations